HL7/fhircast-docs/docs/specification/STU1.md

 ## Event Notification

-The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed, as the event occurs.
+The hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed, as the event occurs.
 The notification is an HTTPS POST containing a JSON object in the request body.

 ### Event Notification Request

 Using the `hub.secret` from the subscription request, the hub SHALL generate an HMAC signature of the payload and include that signature in the request headers of the notification.
 The `X-Hub-Signature` header's value SHALL be in the form _method=signature_ where method is one of the recognized algorithm names and signature is the hexadecimal representation of the signature.
 The signature SHALL be computed using the HMAC algorithm ([RFC6151](https://www.w3.org/TR/websub/#bib-RFC6151)) with the request body as the data and the `hub.secret` as the key.

-The notification to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
+The notification to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the hub.
 The timestamp MAY be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
 The event identifier MAY be used to differentiate retried messages from user actions.

 #### Event Notification Request Details